MediaLabVFI/MVFI-Net/README.md

 * pillow8.4.0

 ## Demo run
 We only show the codes of MAC which is our key warping algorithm.
 Eq.
 (2) and Eq.
 (10) are reproduced.
-f<sub>10</sub>, f<sub>12</sub> and I_bar will be generated and stored into './results'.
-Note that I_bar is not the final output of MVFI-Net.
 The rest of codes will be made publicly available soon.
 * cd Demo
 * python run.py
+Then f<sub>10</sub>, f<sub>12</sub> and I_bar will be generated and stored into './results'.
+Note that I_bar is not the final output of MVFI-Net.